Delivery of nomination papers – Independent candidate Bidston & St. James ward

 I asked a question of the Lib Dem leader at last night’s Prenton and Oxton Area Forum as to whether the consultation would feed into the capital budget (the money used for investment eg new schools, new pedestrian traffic lights) as well as the revenue budget (which is mentioned on the front of the questionnaire).

 He confirmed it would.
-This gives an excellent opportunity for the public to feed their views into the budget process and despite Labour’s criticism of the process; a chance for all voices to be heard rather than just the ruling parties.
+This gives an opportunity for the public to feed their views into the budget process and despite Labour’s criticism of the process; a chance for all voices to be heard rather than just the ruling parties.

 Whatever method of consultation was used, there’d be criticism.
 However I am pleased that (like the You Decide consultation last year) this is also being done using an online survey.